senna1128/mlakolar.github.io/content/authors/luofeng-liao/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Prior to graduate school, he received B.S.degree in Data Science at Fudan University in June 2019.
-His research interests include high-dimensional statistis and optimization.
+bio: Prior to graduate school, he received B.S. degree in Computer Science at Fudan University in June 2019.
+His research interests include high-dimensional statistis and distributed optimization.

 # List each interest with a dash
 interests: